Nstrzelczyk/SpaceShipGame/README.md

 * [Sources](#sources)

 ## General info
-My first project Mini Spaceship game created in PyGame.
+My first project, Mini Spaceship game created in PyGame.
-Use ↑ to play, Space key to start and Esc to close the game.
+Use ↑↓ to play, Space key to start and Esc to close the game.

 ## Technologies
 Project is created with: